ewolff/microservice-istio/HOW-TO-RUN.md

 ```

 * Run `docker-build.sh` in the directory
 `microservice-istio-demo`.
-It builds the images and uploads them into the
+It builds the Docker images.
-Kubernetes cluster.

 ```
 [~/microservice-istio/microservice-istio-demo]./docker-build.sh